“When one man, for whatever reason, has the opportunity to lead an extraordinary life,

 13A probationary Visa good for one year!

 Then there was another large sealed envelope with the instructions: "Please Do Not open the attached envelope!"
 The instructions on this envelope were to "Present to the Immigration Officer at the airport" upon my arrival in the Philippines.
 I'm certain that it is my medical report and chest Xray that I had to submit to the Chicago consulate when I applied for my 13A.
-They will be the ones to open it (so the instructions stated - but they turned out to be wrong).
+Immigration will be the ones to open it, as the instructions stated, but that turned out to be wrong.

 I later learned that once I arrived in Manila, and AFTER clearing Customs and Immigration, was I to submit my large envelope with medical documents to the Bureau of Quarantine and International Health Surveillance, which is NOT at the airport.
 This is where I would be thoroughly evaluated and officially proclaimed to be amongst the living, and receive the endorsement stamp of approval in my passport.
 Only then could I head to the BI to finish the immigration process.

 My original thoughts were that once I arrived in the Philippines, I was not planning to hang around Manila for any length of time because we will have a lot of luggage and some animals with us.
-And, I have an empty hammock waiting for me in Samar.
-So, we'll probably head to Samar to drop everything off, get rested, and head back to Manila.
+And besides, I had an empty hammock waiting for me in Samar.
+So, when we did arrive, we headed strait to Samar, dropped everything off, got some rest, and returned to Manila a few days later.

 Oh well, at least the first part of this process (application) was easy!